HDHP HSA vs PPO: Is HSA or PPO Better?15 min read • March 17, 2018

 In 2019, the IRS states that an HDHP must have a minimum deductible of $1350 a year and an out-of-pocket maximum of $6750 for individuals.
 For families, the figures rise to $2700 and $13500 respectively.

 It stands in contrast to traditional PPO and HMO plans.

-These traditional plans have higher premiums but a lower deductible and out-of-pocket maximum.
+These traditional plans (the none HSA eligible ones) have higher premiums but a lower deductible and out-of-pocket maximum.
 In fact, some HMO plans have no deductible or out-of-pocket costs.
 They’re great if regular office visits are part of your health regimen.

 The difference between a PPO and an HMO is on the network you can get healthcare with, and whether you need a referral to see a specialist.
 With an HMO you deal with your primary doctor most of the time.
 A PPO, on the other hand, gives you options to see other doctors and specialists.

 Compared to an HDHP though, these traditional plans allow you to see the doctor more without paying for each visit.

 Why should you get an HDHP?

 Some HDHP plans may make you eligible for an HSA.
 HSAs grant you tax benefits if you save and invest into a rainy day fund for healthcare expenses.

 Your HSA contributions are tax deductible from your income tax, thus granting you tax savings.
 You can also invest your HSA with mutual funds over the long-term, with your interest and dividends being tax-deferred.

 If you don’t spend it, you can keep the gains and spend them, tax-free, when you retire.
 An HSA provides you with an emergency fund for when you do fall ill in case you need it.